JH-Byun/jh-byun.github.io/study/_posts/2021-01-10-concepts-and-terminonogies-used-in-control-theory.md

 ---
 layout: single
-title: "Terminologies and Concepts used in Control and Estimation Theory - 1"
+title: "[ACADEMIC STUDY] Terminologies and Concepts used in Control and Estimation Theory - 1"
 use_math: true
 ---